NovaesJVO/J-EDA/README.md

       * Number of images.
       * Number of features.
-      * The other lines must contain the features separated by; and end up as the name of the image to which the features belong.
+      * The other lines must contain the features separated by ";" and end up as the name of the image to which the features belong.

 When you complete the settings, the user must save the changes made.
 At this point, a loading screen will appear, wait until the process is finished.
 When this happens, a button to go to the main EDA interface will appear.